-In the 1890s, the Church in San Francisco began to feel the attacks of the anti-Catholic American Protective Association (APA).
+During the 1890s, the Church in San Francisco began to feel the attacks of the anti-Catholic American Protective Association (APA).
 In 1894, a controversy was ignited when Catholics complained of anti-Catholic textbooks being used in public schools.
-A diocesan priest, Father Peter Yorke, who was then editor of the Archdiocesan newspaper, The Monitor, emerged as the great defender of Catholic interests as he published a series of exposes on the APA and engaging in public debates.
-Yorke also played a key role as a labor activist.
+A diocesan priest, Father Peter Yorke, who was then editor of the Archdiocesan newspaper, The Monitor, emerged as the great defender of Catholic interests.
+He published a series of exposes on the APA and engaging in public debates and played a key role as a labor activist.
 In the Teamsters' Strike of 1901, Yorke placed the Catholic Church of San Francisco firmly on the side of labor, making impassioned speeches to thousands of workers.
-He said, "As a priest my duty is with the working people, who are struggling for their rights, because that is the historical position of the priesthood and because that is the Lord's command."
+He said, "As a priest, my duty is with the working people, who are struggling for their rights, because that is the historical position of the priesthood and because that is the Lord's command."

 On January 13, 1962, the Dioceses of Oakland, Santa Rosa and Stockton were established from areas previously part of the Archdiocese of San Francisco.
 In 1881, the Diocese of Sacramento had been formed and the Diocese of San Jose was created in 1981.
 The Diocese of San Francisco now encompasses the Counties of San Francisco, Marin and San Mateo.
 The Archdiocese of San Francisco that welcomed the fifth Archbishop of San Francisco, Joseph T. McGucken (1962-1977), was one that was rapidly changing.

-Archbishop John R. Quinn (1977-1995) became the Sixth Archbishop of San Francisco on February 22, 1977, beginning an eventful eighteen-year tenure marked by attention to major social issues of the day as well as international events.
+Archbishop John R. Quinn became the Sixth Archbishop of San Francisco on February 22, 1977, beginning an eventful 18-year tenure marked by attention to major social issues of the day as well as international events.
 Archbishop Quinn’s leadership firmly placed the Catholic Church of San Francisco squarely on the side of the poor, the displaced, the sick, and the powerless.
-In 1987, Pope John Paul II made a visit to San Francisco and his activities included a Mass at Candlestick Park attended by 70,000 Catholics.
-In the aftermath of the 1989 Loma Prieta Earthquake in 1989, which left damaged a number of churches and schools, the Archdiocese engaged in a pastoral planning process designed to renew the local Church for the new Millennium.
+In 1987, Pope John Paul II's visit to San Francisco included a Mass at Candlestick Park attended by 70,000 Catholics.
+In the aftermath of the 1989 Loma Prieta earthquake which damaged a number of churches and schools, the Archdiocese engaged in a pastoral planning process designed to renew the local Church for the new millennium.
 Implementation of the Pastoral Plan in 1993-95 led to new initiatives, but also was marked by the painful process of closing a dozen parishes.